You will need

 - Young people are likely to get messy due to the powdered clay, so kit them out with aprons and set up a hand washing station.

-- Separate into groups of around four to six – each group should make one portion of seed mix.
+- Separate into groups of around four to six people.

 - Slowly mix in water until everything sticks together.

 - Roll the mixture into firm golf ball-sized balls.

 - Groups should place the balls on newspaper and leave them to dry in a warm place.

 - Everyone should gather in their wildflower space.
 Together, they should throw the seed balls with enough force to burst and scatter them on the ground.

 - When summer arrives, wait and see what grows.

 This activity helps contribute towards some of the UN's Sustainable Development Goals.
 Find out more about the SDGs, and how Scouts across the world are getting involved.